bigabdoul/Polib.Net/README.md

 xgettext.exe -k -kTranslatePlural:2,3 --from-code=UTF-8 -LC# --omit-header -omessages.pot Program.cs
 ```
 More on that command, right now!
 First, there's 'xgettext.exe', which is a
-command-line tool used to extract translatable strings from source code.
+command-line tool used to extract translatable strings from your source code.
 It supports
 multiple programming languages, one of which is C# (hence the -LC# switch).

 The -k option stands for 'keyword', meaning the method name used to translate